Karagul/Flexdashboard-Report/SETUP.md

 Instructions to Implement ATSPM Dashboard
 =========================================

+## Requirements to set up the Environment

 There are several different steps needed to create the dashboard and it is somewhat complex, due to the environment and resources available when it was first created.
 In addition to the hardware and environment setup, it requires at least a basic knowledge of the Python and R programming languages, understanding of database connections, and the ability to do basic troubleshooting as every IT environment is a bit different.
 On the last point, a VPN may be required, or proxy authentication, for instance.
 In the future it is possible the installation of this system may require no understanding of the different programming languages, but that is not the case currently.

-For questions, please feel free to contact the developer at [alan.toppen@kimley-horn.com](mailto:alan.toppen@kimley-horn.com?subject=ATSPM%20Dashboard%Installation%Question) and I will assist as best I can.
+For questions, please feel free to contact the developer at [alan.toppen@kimley-horn.com](mailto:alan.toppen@kimley-horn.com?subject=ATSPM%20Dashboard%20Installation%20Question) and I will assist as best I can.

 It requires the following:

 - An ATSPM deployment (e.g., [https://traffic.dot.ga.gov/ATSPM](https://traffic.dot.ga.gov/ATSPM)), which consists of a server, database and programs to acquire high-resolution traffic data from signal controllers (see [https://www.fhwa.dot.gov/innovation/everydaycounts/edc_4/atspm.cfm](https://www.fhwa.dot.gov/innovation/everydaycounts/edc_4/atspm.cfm))

-- A workstation with:
+- An analysis workstation or server with:
     - Access to the ATSPM database
     - A few GB of local storage
     - [Anaconda for Python 3](https://www.anaconda.com/) with requisite packages installed